 First, FA4 oils are more specialized.
-They are designed for new engines, 2017 and newer.
-The API description states that FA4 refers to XW-30 oils meant for “select” diesel engines.
-Ones that comply with 2017 standards that govern on-highway greenhouse gas emissions.
-The oils must be appropriate for use on the highway with up to 15 ppm sulfur content in the diesel fuel.
+They are designed for engines built in and after 2017.
+The API description states that FA4 refers to XW-30 oils meant for “select” diesel engines that comply with 2017 standards governing on-highway greenhouse gas emissions.
+The oils must be appropriate for use on the highway, with up to 15 ppm sulfur content in the diesel fuel.

 Is CK4 Chemistry Better Than CJ4?

-You don’t really need to understand the chemistry to appreciate the benefits of CK4 vs CJ4.
 The new oils provide better oxidative stability, more aeration resistance, and enhanced shear stability.
-In fact, in order to meet the CK4 oil API standards, lubricants must prove themselves through two new tests: the CAT Aeration test and the Mack T13 test.
+In fact, in order to meet the CK4 oil API standards, lubricants must prove themselves in two new tests: the CAT Aeration test and the Mack T13 test.

 All Diesel Oil Brands Aren’t the Same

 If you decide to shop brands, become a label reader.
-Also, try to find out if the brand has done its own testing in addition to the API-required trials.
-Word of mouth is invaluable, too.
-Ask heavy duty techs what they use and why they recommend it.
+Try to find out if the brand has done its own testing in addition to the API-required trials.
+Word of mouth is invaluable, too—ask heavy-duty techs what they use and why they recommend it.

-Do you have an older model truck and haven’t switched to a newer oil yet because you’re unsure whether it will work in your pre-2017 engine?
+Have you put off switching to a new oil because you aren’t sure whether it will work in your pre-2017 engine?
 The good news is that CK4 is backward compatible.
-That means even though it was created for new engines, it’s fine to use it in older trucks, too.
-In fact, when comparing CK4 vs CJ4, the newer oil makes your older model semi run better.
-If you make the switch, CK4 is supposed to improve engine performance and increase fuel economy.
+That means even though it was created for new engines, it’s fine to use in older trucks, too.
+In fact, the newer oil makes your older model semi run better—CK4 is supposed to improve engine performance and increase fuel economy.

 Consequences for Not Using CK4

-With the benefits of CK4 vs CJ4 in mind, it’s easy to see why you should use it.
+With the benefits of CK4 vs. CJ4 in mind, it’s easy to see why you should use it.
 For older trucks, it’s not mandatory or even necessary.
-But if it will improve your semi’s fuel efficiency, overall performance, and lifespan, changing to CK4 is a common-sense move.
+But if it will improve your semi’s fuel efficiency, overall performance, and lifespan, changing to CK4 is a practical move.